Demographics of Bulgaria: Age structure

+At the 2011 census, the largest cohort of those self-identified as Romani was the 0–9 years cohort, which accounted for 20.8% of all Romani.
+The same age cohort accounted for 10.2% of the Turks and 7.2% of the Bulgarians.
+At the 2021 census, the 0–9 years cohort amongst the Romani was second largest after the 10–19 years one and represented 17.0% of all Romani.
+The corresponding percentages for ethnic Bulgarians and ethnic Turks stood at 7.7% and 8.8%, respectively.

 Bulgarian children constitute the majority of all children in 23 out of 28 provinces.
 They constitute more than ninety percent of all children in two provinces: Sofia (city) (92%) and Pernik Province (90%).

 Turkish children constitute the majority in Kardzhali Province (68% of self-declared) and Razgrad Province (50% of self-declared); they also constitute the largest group of all children in Silistra Province (43%).

 Roma children constitute 12% of all children in Bulgaria and more than a quarter in three provinces: Montana (29%), Sliven (28%) and Yambol (27%).

 Bulgaria is ageing rapidly, especially in some remote rural areas.

 The ageing of the population leads to an increase of the median age.
 The median age is 43.6 as of 2017, up from 40.4 years in 2001.

 Education

 Over 98% of the population is literate, the males being more literate than the females.

 According to the 2011 census, about 112,778 people aged nine or more are illiterate.
 There are considerable differences in the share of illiterate persons amongst the three main ethnic groups.
 Amongst the Bulgarian ethnic group the share of illiterate is 0.5%, amongst the Turkish - 4.7% and amongst the Roma ethnic group - 11.8%.
 About 81 thousand people aged seven or more never visited school.